-While this exercise can be done with dumbbells, using a barbell means you can add more weight and really work those back muscles.
+Although the Bent Over Barbell Row exercise can be performed with dumbbells, using a barbell means you can add more load, which in tern helps recruit more muscle fibres.

 When you think of back exercises, the deadlift is probably not the first thing that comes to mind.
 However, the deadlift is one of the best free weight back exercises there is.